Richard Shavelson

-Richard J. Shavelson is an educational psychologist who has published over 100 research articles and books in the fields of educational assessment, psychology, and science education.
-He is an emeritus professor in the Stanford Graduate School of Education, a former dean of the Stanford Graduate School of Education, and a past president of the American Educational Research Association.
+Richard J. Shavelson is an American educational psychologist who has published over 100 research articles and books in the fields of educational assessment, psychology, and science education.
+He is an emeritus professor in the Stanford University Graduate School of Education, a former dean of the Stanford School of Education, and a past president of the American Educational Research Association.

 Shavelson earned a Ph.D. in educational psychology from Stanford.
 Before he joined the Stanford faculty, Shavelson was a professor at UCLA and the University of California, Santa Barbara.
 He received the E. L. Thorndike Award from the American Psychological Association in 2010; the award recognized his research contributions in educational psychology.

 His father was famed screenwriter Mel Shavelson.